Spencer-Sch/candide-marketplace-info/README.md

 ## About Candide

-### We are a small, international, team that is passionate about providing value to p2e players.
+### We are a small, international team that is passionate about providing value to p2e players.

 The Candide marketplace will allow users to rent p2e NFTs for their favorite NFT games.